 - (e) can, in multi-problem situations, identify the problems and rank them in the order in which they need to be addressed; - (f) appreciate that there can be alternative solutions and understand the role of judgment in dealing with them; - (g) can integrate diverse areas of knowledge and skills; - (h) can communicate effectively with users by formulating realistic recommendations in a concise and logical fashion; and - (i) can identify ethical dilemmas. - 8.
 The practical experience part of the qualifying process is intended to facilitate the development and direct application of professional knowledge, professional skills, and professional values, ethics and attitudes.
 Ultimately, it is through practical experience that trainees will demonstrate their competence to perform the roles of professional accountants.
 Details regarding the assessment of the practical experience can be found in IES 5, Practical Experience Requirements. - 9.
-Definitions and explanations of the key terms used in the IESs are set out in the Framework for International Education Pronouncements.
+Definitions and explanations of the key terms used in the IESs are set out in the Framework for International Education Standards for Professional Accountants and the IAESB Glossary of Terms.